gyselax/gyselalibxx/src/geometryRTheta/poisson/README.md

  	* cartesian solution: $\phi(x,y) = C (1+r(x,y))^6  (1 - r(x,y))^6 \cos(2\pi x) \sin(2\pi y)$,
  		* with  $C = 2^{12}1e-4$.

- The VlasovPoissonSolver is tested on a circular mapping (CircularToCartesian) and on a Czarny mapping (CzarnyToCartesian) with the same Poisson coeffiecients and for the cartesian solution.

 ## References